-CTx-PDE6b is an AAV based gene therapy designed to deliver a full-length non-mutated copy of the functional human PDE6b gene into the subretinal space, where it rapidly induces robust transgene expression and synthesis of functional PDE6b proteins in photoreceptive rods and cones.
+CTx-PDE6b is an AAV5 based gene therapy designed to deliver a full-length non-mutated copy of the functional human PDE6b gene into the subretinal space, where it rapidly induces robust transgene expression and synthesis of functional PDE6b proteins in photoreceptive rods and cones.
 By effectively providing these cells with a functional protein, CTx-PDE6b may significantly delay or halt retinal degeneration in PDE6ß-deficient patients.

 CTx-PDE6b is currently in Phase I/II clinical trials.

 A description of the protocol can be found on clinicaltrials.gov

 September, 20 – 2022